JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 YAY!
 No more test or code gen test errors!

+* Issue with `IHaveRefAndOutV4`, specifically with `ref` parameters, not passed in with `ref`.
+Actually, it's this one: `public void OutArgument(out int @a)`, the gen'd callback has it as a `ref` and it should be `out`

+Man, I just keep going back with esoteric types :(.
+I don't need the pointer number, but `void****` isn't being recognized as a pointer now.
+What.

 * Tests to add:
     * Multiple `ref structs`, pointers, and function pointers
-* Add perf tests to see how generators compare as well as mocking perf
+* DONE - Add perf tests to see how generators compare as well as mocking perf
+* Consider letting `RockAttributeGenerator` target types and methods, may make things more convenient.
 * Update Rocks.IntegrationTests to use new approach
+    * Comment out
 * Remove all non-V4 members and rename V4 members to not have V4.
 This also means I need to search strings to remove it as well.
 * Can WriteLines() be updated with a Write() + WriteLine()?
 * Update documentation